InTheCloudDan/ld-scaffolder/README.md

 -   [Remix Docs](https://remix.run/docs)

+## Prerequisites

+Need to have `jq` installed.
+It is used to generated the template dropdown at build time from the `templates` directory.

 ## Development

 You will need an OAuth client/secret pair for LaunchDarkly.
 Copy the `.env.sample` file as shown below and update values.